-The database is made available for private use only and changing the data structure or removing copyrights is prohibited.
-Use of the contents of the database for any other application than the RoeTest tube tester is prohibited.
+The database is made available for private use only and it is not allowed to change the data structure and/or to remove any copyrights.
+It is not permitted to retrieve the data for in other applications then the RoeTest tube tester. .